 |Canadian students||International students|

-These Bachelor of Science (B.Sc.) degrees are offered by University of Saskatchewan's College of Arts and Science:
+These degrees are offered jointly by the University of Saskatchewan's College of Arts and Science and College of Medicine:

-- Bachelor of Science Four-year - Biomedical Neuroscience
+- Bachelor of Science (Biomedical Science) Four-year - Biomedical Neuroscience

-- Bachelor of Science Honours - Biomedical Neuroscience
+- Bachelor of Science (Biomedical Science) Honours - Biomedical Neuroscience

-To decide which option is the right fit, you should consult with an academic advisor in the college when you begin your studies.
+You should consult with an academic advisor in the college when you begin your studies to decide if you want a four-year or honours degree.

 Admission requirements and deadlines